-- Grab and Go: The purpose of this collection is to increase access to the most popular fiction and nonfiction current titles.
-No holds or renewals are allowed on these items.
-Items remain in this collection until they stop circulating for a period of at least 2 weeks. - Fiction (including large print, western and popular fiction): The purpose of the adult fiction collection is to offer to adult readers a variety of pleasurable and educational fictional reading materials. - Nonfiction (including large print and popular nonfiction): The purpose of the nonfiction collection is to provide adults with current, accurate information on a wide variety of general interest topics to support their education, self-guided research and pleasure reading.
-The circulating non-fiction collection integrates juvenile and young adult materials in order to provide a range of materials regardless of reading ability or interest. - DVD: The purpose of the DVD collection is offer to adult patrons a variety of pleasurable and educational watching materials.
+- Fiction (including large print, western and popular fiction): The purpose of the adult fiction collection is to offer to adult readers a variety of pleasurable and educational fictional reading materials. - Nonfiction (including large print and popular nonfiction): The purpose of the nonfiction collection is to provide adults with current, accurate information on a wide variety of general interest topics to support their education, self-guided research and pleasure reading.
+The circulating non-fiction collection integrates juvenile and young adult materials in order to provide a range of materials regardless of reading ability or interest.

+- DVD: The purpose of the DVD collection is offer to adult patrons a variety of pleasurable and educational watching materials.
 This collection includes a wide variety of topics both fiction and nonfiction as well as television series and Great Courses. - Audiobook: The purpose of the adult audiobook collection is to offer to adult patrons a variety of pleasurable and educational listening materials.
-The CD book collection focuses on popular fiction and nonfiction, unabridged titles. - Music: This collection is being phased out based on lack of circulation.

-- Graphic Novel: The purpose of the adult graphic novel collection is to offer to adult readers a variety of pleasurable and educational reading materials in the graphic novel format.
-This collection is designed for the adult graphic novel reader. - Periodicals: The purpose of the periodical collection is to provide patrons with access to current Montana newspapers and magazines.
-Collection consisting of newspapers from Montana and popular magazines from around the country.
+The CD book collection focuses on popular fiction and nonfiction, unabridged titles. - Graphic Novel: The purpose of the adult graphic novel collection is to offer to adult readers a variety of pleasurable and educational reading materials in the graphic novel format.
+This collection is designed for the adult graphic novel reader. - Periodicals: The purpose of the periodical collection is to provide patrons with access to current Montana and popular newspapers and magazines.
 Subscriptions are limited to items that can be delivered in a timely manner.
-Popular and Montana related magazines both purchased and donated to the library.
-Donated magazines must meet the collection development policy and space requirements.
+More news outlets are digital only or provide only digital editions several times a week.
+The library provides stationary tablets to access a variety of newspaper subscriptions digitally.
+Donated subscriptions must meet the collection development policy and space requirements.
 This collection is supplemented by the provision of downloadable magazines in the MontanaLibrary2Go collection.